IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Relative_paths.md

 Remark: In a Unix system, the administrator (the boss) is called root.
 And you are presently in his personal directory that is also called `root`!

 From the present current working directory, we would like to see what is inside a sub-directory called `test`.
-To represent the current working directory, we need the symbol `.`.
+To represent the current working directory, we need the symbol `.` (point).
 The relative path to the `test` sub-directory is `./test`.

 ```bash
 ls ./test